StockNews.com Initiates Coverage on iPower (NYSE:IPW)

-StockNews.com assumed coverage on shares of iPower (NYSE:IPW – Get Rating) in a report issued on Thursday morning.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of iPower (NYSE:IPW – Get Rating) in a research note issued to investors on Friday.
+The brokerage set a “hold” rating on the stock.

 - Get a free copy of the StockNews.com research report on iPower (IPW)